-This report is made solely to the charity's trustees and members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006 and the Charities Act 2011.
-Our audit work has been undertaken so that we might state to the charity's trustees and members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and the charity's trustees and members as a body, for our audit work, for this report, or for the opinions we have formed.
+We have examined the summarised financial statements of The Academy of Medical Sciences.
+This statement is made solely to the charitable company's trustees and members, as a body in accordance with the terms of our engagement.
+Our work has been undertaken so that we might state to the trustees and members those matters we have agreed to state to them in this statement and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company's trustees and members as a body, for our work, for this statement, or for the opinions we have formed.